trobonox/kanban-electron/README.md

 **Please note:** There was a critical bug which could result in board overrides in versions prior to 0.2.1-beta.
 Please update your version to 0.2.1-beta by downloading the latest release to be safe.
 Thanks for your understanding!

-Development is paused as a migration from Electron to Tauri is planned and will be started soon.
+Development is paused as a migration from Electron to Tauri has been started (and will be made open source as soon as basic functionality is ready)

 ## 🌌 Showcase